akapulko20/Tiny-Compass-Watch/README.md

 ![Circuit of the Tiny Compass Watch](figures/circuit.png)
 <p align="center">Figure 1.
 Circuit diagram of the Tiny Compass Watch

   The [MPU-9250](https://invensense.tdk.com/products/motion-tracking/9-axis/mpu-9250/) is a System in Package (SiP) that combines two chips: the MPU-6500, which contains a 3-axis gyroscope, a 3-axis accelerometer, and the AK8963 3-axis digital compass.
 A 3-axis accelerometer have been used for tilt compensation (some theory can be found [here](https://ieeexplore.ieee.org/abstract/document/838300)).
 The AK8963 has resolution of 16-bits (0.15 µT per LSB) which is quite enough to detect Earth's magnetic field (50-60 µT).
 Gyroscope remain always not active.
-The total power consumption in sleep mode is ~9µA, an estimated battery life from a single CR2016 battery is more than 1 year (from experience: more than 6 months of intensive usage from a CR2032 battery).
+The total power consumption in sleep mode is ~9µA, an estimated battery life from a single CR2016 battery is more than a year (from experience: more than 6 months of intensive usage from a single CR2032 battery).

   **Code details**